-I-405, SR-73 to I-605 Segment: Status: Design-Build Underway
+Segment: I-405, SR-73 to I-605

+Status: Design-Build Underway

-Summary: OCTA and Caltrans are working together to widen I-405 through the Cities of Costa Mesa, Fountain Valley, Garden Grove, Huntington Beach, Los Alamitos, Seal Beach, and Westminster in the approximately 16mile project area.
-These improvements will add one general purpose lane, add a second lane to be combined with the existing HOV lane to provide a dual express lanes facility, and improve the local interchanges along the corridor from SR-73 to I-605.4
+Summary: OCTA and Caltrans are working together to widen I-405 through the Cities of Costa Mesa, Fountain Valley, Garden Grove, Huntington Beach, Los Alamitos, Seal Beach, and Westminster in the approximately 16-mile project area.
+These improvements will add one general purpose lane, add a second lane to be combined with the existing HOV lane to provide a dual express lanes facility, and improve the local interchanges along the corridor from SR-73 to I-605.3

-During the guarter, work continued on ROW acquisition, utility coordination, and public outreach.
+During the quarter, work continued on ROW acquisition, utility coordination, and public outreach.
 Other work includes review of design-builder submittals including design and construction submittals.
 OCTA's toll lanes system integrator, Kapsch, is now under contract and working with OCTA and the design-builder.
 Significant roadway construction activities, including installation of drainage systems, retaining walls, and paving operations are underway.
-Additionally, approximately 18 walls are under construction at this time as well.
-Construction of the Slater Avenue bridge is nearing completion, and construction of the approaching roadways is set to begin.
-The Slater Avenue bridge will be the first new bridge completed and is anticipated to open to traffic in late August or early September 2019.
-Construction on the McFadden Avenue bridge continues, and is anticipated to be open to traffic in the summer of 2020.
-Significant bridge construction also continued at Fairview Road, Magnolia Street, Goldenwest Street, Bolsa Chica Road and Westminister Boulevard bridges.
-These are two-stage bridges, which means traffic will be maintained on the remaining portion of the bridge while the first half of the new bridge is constructed.
-Construction also began recently on the Santa Ana River bridge and the Harbor Boulevard bridge.
-Construction at the Santa Ana River and Harbor Boulevard bridges consists of widening the existing freeway bridge over both of those facilities.
+Additionally, approximately 25 walls and 12 bridges were under construction at this time.
+The Slater Avenue bridge was the first new bridge completed and was opened to traffic on August 30, 2019.
+Significant bridge construction continues on McFadden Avenue, Fairview Road, Magnolia Street, Goldenwest Street, Bolsa Chica Road and Westminster Boulevard bridges.
+These are two-stage bridges, which means traffic is maintained on the remaining portion of the bridge while the first half of the new bridge is constructed.
+Construction also began at the Talbert Avenue and Bushard Street bridges as well as Beach Boulevard.
+Construction continues at the Santa Ana River and Harbor Boulevard bridges which consists of widening over both of those facilities.
 Lastly, OCTA continued targeted public outreach this past quarter in the form of neighborhood meetings in anticipation of the construction activities mentioned previously.
 Construction is scheduled to be completed in 2023.